 The Portuguese colony of Macao in the 19th century.
 Mr. Clay is a very rich merchant and the subject of town gossip.
 He has spent many years in China and is now quite old.
 He likes his clerk Levinsky to read the company's accounts to him at night for relaxation.
 Tonight Mr. Clay recounts a true story he heard years before about a rich man who paid a poor sailor 5 guineas to father a child with his beautiful young wife.
 Levinsky says that's a popular old sailor's legend and not true.
 Mr. Clay has no heir for his fortune and no wife either.
 He resolves to make the story true...
 Levinsky approaches Virginie, another clerk's mistress, and strikes a bargain for 300 guineas.
 Now to find the sailor...Written by

-Welles originally planned for The Immortal Story to be made as part of an anthology of adaptations of stories by Dinesen.
-Originally made for French TV, later released in theatres.
-This movie is available in The Criterion Collection.
+Orson Welles originally planned for this film to be made as part of an anthology of adaptations of stories by Karen Blixen.
+Originally made for French TV, it was later released in theaters.
+This movie is available on DVD from The Criterion Collection.
 See more »

 Was this review helpful to you?